-They are composed of a scooping part (bowl) attached to a handle.
+They are composed of a small scooping part (bowl) attached to a handle.

 Melon ballers don’t have a spring-loaded “release latch” on them as larger scoops for other purposes may have.

-Most melon baller scooping bowls sold are round, though you can find oval.
+Most melon baller scoops sold are round, though you can find oval.
 Many of the bowls will have a small hole in them, to let liquid flow out when scooping, and to stop an air seal from forming to made it easier to dislodge the food stuff in it.